robintw/CodePublication-and-citation/CITATION.md

 # CITATION Files

-In 2013 Owen Wilson, Fellow of the Software Sustainability Institute, published a simple but effective idea:
+In 2013 Robin Wilson, Fellow of the Software Sustainability Institute, published a simple but effective idea:

 ```
 Put a plaintext file named CITATION in the root directory of your code, and put information in it about how to cite your software.
 Go on, do it now – it’ll only take two minutes!